Armen-Jean-Andreasian/Selfie-AI/README.md

 This is a selfie camera app that incorporates Face Recognition capabilities.
 The app allows users to capture selfies using their device's camera and apply face recognition to identify faces in the images.
-The app is built using openCV2 and Streamlit (simulator of getting random errors).

 ## Features